top of page

 My paperwork system for teletherapy planning and data collection is not super "techy" or extravagant, but it's free to try if you'd like!
 I've modified it a bit over the years since beginning teletherapy in 2014, and it works really well for me.

-A free system to track student goals, plan sessions, and take data for teletherapy
+A free spreadsheet to track student goals, plan sessions, and take data for teletherapy

 This one is a biggie.
 There are several pieces that you'll need to communicate to parents and/or school staff at the beginning of the year.
 This can feel overwhelming, but just remember that your communication efforts upfront will alleviate issues down the line.